Hamdok forms committee to probe police crackdown on protesters

 February 21, 2020 (KHARTOUM) - The Sudanese Prime Minister Abdallah Hamdok on Friday formed an investigation committee to probe the use of violence against peaceful protesters on Thursday.

 On Thursday, the police used tear gas and batons to disperse a protest calling to reintegrate pro-democracy military officers sacked recently by the army.
-The police crackdown on the protesters resulted in the injury of 19 people, according to an independent medical committee.
+The police crackdown on the protesters resulted in the injury of 53 people, according to the health ministry.

 In a video message released on Friday evening, Hamdok announced the formation of an investigation committee on Thursday events.